garden-io/terraform-lambda-example/README.md

   main (as of writing).
 You'll need to remove the `backendConfig` part from the `project.garden.yml` file to get it working with current versions of Garden.
-- The `zip-lambda` exec action isn't working for some reason.
-You'd need to run the script manually for now.